JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 ## Performance optimizations and storage requirements

 Operator-vector products and vector operations are the most expensive operations in Krylov.jl.
-To speed up theses procedures, we rely on BLAS when the linear problems are solved on CPU and stored in a representation supported by BLAS.
+To speed up these procedures, we rely on BLAS when the linear problems are solved on CPU and stored in a representation supported by BLAS.
 Because the vectors manipulated by Krylov methods are always dense, the use of BLAS directly affects the efficiency of our implementations.
 We also dispatch to BLAS for operator-vector products when the operator is a dense matrix.
 By default, Julia ships with OpenBLAS and provides multithreaded routines.